 Fort Ross Vineyard was founded in the 1990s by Lester and Linda Schwartz, and is open daily for tasting Pinot Noir, Chardonnay and Pinotage.
 Many of the other wineries operating within or sourcing grapes from the Fort Ross-Seaview AVA are not open to the public, and often their wines are available only by waiting list or from specialty retailers.
 They include Flowers, Wild Hog, Marcassin, Failla, Williams Selyem, and Peay.

 Grape grower David Hirsch knew that he was onto something good when, one month in the early 1990s, Kistler, Littorai and Williams Selyem all called up asking about his grapes at once.
 Hirsch Vineyards is open to intrepid visitors by appointment only.

-Wineries located outside of the AVA that make wine with grapes from Fort Ross-Seaview vineyards and are open daily include Martinelli Winery in Windsor, Red Car Wine in Sebastopol, and Tin Barn Vineyards in Sonoma.
+Wineries located outside of the AVA that make wine with grapes from Fort Ross-Seaview vineyards and are open for tasting include Martinelli Winery in Windsor, Red Car Wine in Sebastopol, and Tin Barn Vineyards in Sonoma.

 Restaurants and Lodging in Fort Ross-Seaview